-14.Company law To describe how a company is formed. and accounting $\sqrt{\rm To}$ differentiate between a private company and a public limited company (plc). $\sqrt{}$ To list the information contained in a typical company's Memorandum of Association and Articles of Association. $\sqrt{\rm To}$ define the basic accounting principles which apply to the accounts of a typical trading company.
-To identify what information a typical trading company's Balance Sheet, Profit and Loss Account and Cash Flow statements contain and analyse this information to aid the assessment of the value of the company.
-15.Personal taxation To list the main schedules under which Income Tax is assessed and identify the types of income which fall under each schedule. $\sqrt{\mbox{ To apply the main Income Tax reliefs and credits which can be claimed.}}$ To calculate a Capital Gains Tax liability that could arise on the disposal by a consumer of an asset and apply the main exemptions and reliefs which are available. √ To demonstrate the taxation treatment of a consumer investing in collective investment scheme instruments, including UCITS (as defined in Directive 2009/65/EC on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as amended), AIFs as defined in Directive 2011/61/EU on Alternative Investment Fund Managers, unit trusts, designated investment companies, investment limited partnerships, UCITS, and BES designated investment funds and equivalent offshore funds.
-To demonstrate the taxation treatment of a consumer investing in a BES qualifying company and a Film qualifying company. $\sqrt{10}$ To demonstrate how a consumer is taxed on profits arising from investing in derivatives, within the meaning of Directive 2014/65/EU on markets in financial instruments.
-16.Business consumers To identify the main legal and taxation differences between a partnership and a limited company. √ To compare and contrast the main features, benefits, restrictions and taxation treatment of Approved Share Options, Unapproved Share Option schemes, SAYE scheme and Approved Profit Sharing Schemes which employers may provide for employees.
+- $\sqrt{}$ To list the main schedules under which Income Tax is assessed and identify the types of income which fall under each schedule. - $\sqrt{\mbox{To apply the main Income Tax reliefs and credits which can be claimed.}}$ - $\sqrt{}$ To calculate a Capital Gains Tax liability that could arise on the disposal by a consumer of an asset and apply the main exemptions and reliefs which are available. - √To demonstrate the taxation treatment of a consumer investing in collective investment scheme instruments, including UCITS (as defined in Directive 2009/65/EC on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as amended), AIFs as defined in Directive 2011/61/EU on Alternative Investment Fund Managers, unit trusts, designated investment companies, investment limited partnerships, UCITS, and BES designated investment funds and equivalent offshore funds. - $\sqrt{}$ To demonstrate the taxation treatment of a consumer investing in a BES qualifying company and a Film qualifying company. - $\sqrt{\mbox{To demonstrate how a } consumer}$ is taxed on profits arising from investing in derivatives, within the meaning of Directive 2014/65/EU on markets in financial instruments.

+16.Business consumers

+- $\sqrt{}$ To identify the main legal and taxation differences between a partnership and a limited company. - √ To compare and contrast the main features, benefits, restrictions and taxation treatment of Approved Share Options, Unapproved Share Option schemes, SAYE scheme and Approved Profit Sharing Schemes which employers may provide for employees.